The application deadline for this selective Master's programme is 1 March 2024, 23:59 CET (register in Studielink before 23 February, see step 2).

 Students are expected to contribute eagerly and critically to the academic environment of the Philosophy department.

 It is not possible to apply to this programme with a degree from a Dutch University of Applied Sciences (hbo).
-We do not offer a pre-Master's programme (pre-master or schakelprogramma) for this Master's.
+We do not offer a pre-Master's programme (schakelprogramma) for this Master's.

 English language requirements

-All prospective students are subject to a selection process.
+Because of the limited number of places available, all prospective students are subject to a selection process.
 We will compare your file to that of other applicants.
-Distinguish yourself with solid basic academic knowledge in the field of study, sufficient test scores and a convincing and enthusiastic explanation of how motivated you are to do this Master's programme.
+Distinguish yourself with solid basic academic knowledge in the field of study, sufficient test scores and a convincing and enthusiastic motivation letter.

 If you wish to apply for a Research Master's programme, you are expected to have an overall grade point average (GPA) of at least an